Limit of Incentive Stock Options (ISO 100K)

 How to avoid ISO 100k violations?

 A lot of capital is needed for exercising the incentive stock options earlier than normal and the time for the liquidity of the corporation is usually long.
 And the moment the shares are vested, the owner might be tempted to sell off a few of the shares to get back the initial investment or even just for other financial requirements.
 It should be noted that the sale of anything is a taxable event and if the shares are not held for at least a year, the tax rates placed on the number of shares sold is high.

 And by selling the shares immediately, they are vested truncates the possibilities for any positive aspect of the shares that would be sold in the future.
 Well, there is a solution for the partial liquidity, and it is to obtain an advance from the Employee Stock Option Fund.

 It is a better alternative solution where you get funds needed and also do not get taxed higher as you would not be transferring the title of the stock to anyone.
 This would let you still have the ability to achieve unlimited favors in terms of the tax treatment.
 Further, in case the stock turns out to be a worthless, an ESO would take in the loss and it would not be placed on you.

-In short, avoid selling the shares immediately after they are vested to avoid any added tax consequences.
 Also, ensure that the options you are getting and the vesting period does not force you to violate the ISO 100k limit.
 For this, you can choose to purchase a lesser amount of shares (if you are offered a lot of shares), so that you do not exceed the 100k limit in the end.